 MGF-ATRF, MGF-USEF, MGF-CV F, MGF-GRF and MGF-INDF Remarks Initial Charge : Not applicable (MGF-ATRF, MGF-USEF and MGF-CVF) : Up to 5% of subscription amount (MGF-GRF and MGF-INDF) Waived for MGF- GRF and MGF- INDF.
 Redemption Charge : Maximum of 1% of redemption price within the first 2 years of subscription (MGF-CVF) : Not applicable (MGF-ATRF, MGF-USEF, MGF-GRF and MGF-INDF) Management Fee Share Class AA Share Classes I3 and I3 Inc Please note that management f management fee charged by th : 1.5% p.a. of the net asset value (MGF-CVF) : 1.75% p.a. of the net asset value (MGF-GRF and MGF-INDF) : Nil (MGF-ATRF and MGF-USEF) fee will only be charged once at the Fund level.
 The e Target Fund will be paid out of the annual management fee .
 There is no double charging of management fee.
 Not applicable.
 Performance Fee There is no performance fee paya ble in respect of the Target Funds.
-Management Company of the Target Fund's Fee Up to 0.015% p.a. per Target Fund.
+Management Company of the Target Fund's Fee Up to 0.015% p.a. per Target Fund d.
 Depository Fee 0.003% - 0.40% p.a. of the value the assets are kept.
-Settlement cl countries of which the securities a Administrator, Registrar, Listing Agent, Paying Agent and Transfer Agent Up to 0.5% p.a. of the Target Fund's net asset value (excluding reasonable out-of-pocket expenses).
+Settlement cl countries of which the securities a of the assets of the Target Fund depending on the country where harges of USD6 to USD130 per transaction, depending on the are settled.
+Administrator, Registrar, Listing Agent, Paying Agent and Transfer Agent Up to 0.5% p.a. of the Target Fun d's net asset value (excluding reasonable out-of-pocket expenses).
 Net asset value of Target Fund is net of these fees.
 Formation Expenses MGF fu incepti mortised.
 GF-USEF, approximately USD19,000 in aggregate (along with other nds) amortised over a 5-year period commencing from the on date, or such other period as the MGF board may determine. specifically attributed for MGF-ATRF. - or these rees.
-Other Expenses, Fees and Charges The Target Fund will pay all other expenses incurred in its operations including the fees of its auditors, legal advisers and consultants, the costs of printing and distributing prospectuses and annual reports.
-It will also meet all brokerage, taxes and governmental duties and charges, director's fees and their reasonable out-of-pocket expenses and other incidental operating expenses.
+Other Expenses, Fees and Charges auditors, legal advisers and constannual reports.
+It will also meet a expenses incurred in its operations including the fees of its ultants, the costs of printing and distributing prospectuses and ill brokerage, taxes and governmental duties and charges, ble out-of-pocket expenses and other incidental operating